Skip to main content

 • Calculate the product of two given matrices.

-• Describe how capital is accumulated starting from an initial sum C invested for N years with the annual interest rate I in the case of simple interest and compound interest (with annual compounding).
+• Describe how capital is accumulated from an initial sum C invested for N years with the annual interest rate I in the case of simple interest and compound interest (with annual capitalisation).

 • General facts about real functions.
 Elementary functions and their graphs; geometric transformations.

-• Differential calculus.
-Definition of derivative and its geometric interpretation; derivatives of elementary functions; rules of differentiation; relationship between sign of the derivative and monotonicity of the function.
+• Differential Calculus.
+Definition of the derivative and its geometrical interpretation; derivatives of elementary functions; rules of differentiation; relation between the sign of the derivative and the monotonicity of the function.

 • Linear algebra.
 Algebraic operations with vectors and matrices; determinant of square matrices.

 • Financial Calculus.
-Simple and compound interest rates; annuities (present value, final value, perpetual annuities); amortization schedules.
+Simple and compound interest rates; annuities (present value, final value, perpetual annuities); amortisation schedules.

 References

-• Draw the graph and illustrate the main characteristics (domain, limits, monotonicity) of the exponential/logarithmic/power function.
+• Draw the graph and illustrate the main features (domain, limits, monotonicity) of the exponential/logarithmic/power function.

-• Give the definition of derivative for a real function and illustrate its geometric meaning.
+• Dictate the definition of derivative for a real function and illustrate its geometric meaning.

 • Write the rule of differentiation for the product/ratio/composition of two functions.